danfuzz/samizdat/doc/language-guide/03-functions.md

 are only used to indicate a closure of some form or another.

 Every closure can be declared to take arguments, and every closure can yield (return) a value.
-With only one exception, the curly braces are *only* used in the definition of closures.
-(This is a departure from most languages in the C family, however it is similar to Smalltalk.)
+With only one exception, curly braces in a code-containing context are *only* used in the definition of closures.
+(This is a departure from most languages in the C family, however it is similar to how Smalltalk defines its blocks.)

 ### Argument Declarations